SLA Frequently Asked Questions

 - information about your target language and for most participants, pronunciation exercises and/or other target language materials

-For most of our online work, we use a learning management system called Moodle.
-Other programs are Audacity, Skype, and Microsoft Word.
-You will be able to access the course a few days before it begins.
+For most of our online work, we use an online learning management system.
+Other programs are Audacity, Microsoft Word, and one of several video calling platforms.
+Once your payment has been processed, you will be able to access the course a few days before it begins.

-Our courses are organized into 15 sessions, and learners can progress through the sessions at their own pace.
+Our courses are organized into 12 modules, and learners can progress through the modules at their own pace.
 This is one of the distinctive aspects of ICCT courses - they have a schedule that is flexible to your needs, not the other way around.
 Many learners choose to take the course in six weeks, at which pace they might (for example) study 3-4 hours per day, five days a week.
 Others have taken our courses in more expedited forms (as little as three weeks) and some over a long period of time (12 weeks or longer).
+Check out each course page for details about that particular course's time commitment.

 We will accept registrations until we have reached our maximum capacity, but we suggest registration no later than one month before the course begins.